EABergamo/eabergamo.github.io/content/courses/_index.md

 # Teaching
 _(Evaluation scale, when available: 0 to 4; Poor, Fair, Good, Very Good, Excellent)_

+## At the Wharton School of the University of Pennsylvania
 ### OIDD 6110 –  Quality and Productivity (MBA Core)
   - Semester: Fall 2025, Spring 2026
   - Instructors: Christian Terwiesch, Santiago Gallino (Operations, Information and Decisions Department)